“How Can I Ask My Parents If My Boyfriend Can Move In?”

 We are going to talk to them together, but we are nervous to do so.
 After all they did for me, I feel like if we can’t keep this house, I am spitting in the face of all their kindness.
 Any advice on how to do this? – One Confused Mama

 I’m confused as to why you aren’t planning to get married before the baby comes.
 Is it because you don’t feel emotionally ready (as in, you aren’t sure you want to commit to each other for the rest of your lives) or is it simply a matter of your wanting a super special proposal, a big wedding, and a fancy honeymoon and you don’t think you can have those if you’re “rushed”?
-If it’s the former — you don’t feel ready, then, I wouldn’t advise getting engaged and moving in together either.
+If it’s the former — if you don’t feel emotionally ready to get married, I wouldn’t advise getting engaged and moving in together.
 Those are very big steps if you aren’t sure you want to spend your life together, and to do it for the sake of “stability” and/or your parents’ feelings is… well, it’s unwise.
 It’s not going to feel very stable when your relationship implodes because you weren’t ready for the pressure of cohabitation.

 If your reason for delaying getting married is because a “rushed” wedding just doesn’t fit your vision of things, grow up.
 You’re a single mom who’s already been married and divorced and now has another baby on the way.
 Your vision of a pretty princess wedding isn’t realistic for your circumstances.
 Do what you need to do to create the best stability and security for your child and child-to-be, and accept that it may be a few years before you have the time and resources for the kind of occasion and honeymoon you’re dreaming of.
 Why not have one hell of a fifth (or tenth or seventh or whatever) wedding anniversary party and belated honeymoon?
 Why does your vision of perfection have to come at the cost of your kids’ stability and potentially your relationship with your parents?